 This chapter of the Draft EIR describes the existing environmental setting in the Bay Area, analyzes the potential environmental impacts of the Expedited BARCT Implementation Schedule, and recommends mitigation measures (when significant environmental impacts have been identified).
 The chapter provides this analysis for each of the environmental areas identified in the Initial Study prepared by the Air District for the Expedited BARCT Implementation Schedule (BAAQMD, 2018) (see Appendix A).
 The Initial Study concluded that the approval of the Expedited BARCT Implementation Schedule could potentially result in significant environmental impacts to Air Quality, Hazards and Hazardous Materials, Hydrology and Water Quality, and Utilities and Service Systems.
-Water demand impacts were considered to be potentially significant in both the Hydrology and Water Quality, and Utilities sections of the Initial Study.
+Water demand impacts were considered to be potentially significant in both the Hydrology and Water Quality and Utilities and Service Systems section.
+The potential impacts on water demand were considered to be significant in both the Hydrology and Water Quality and Utilities Sections of the Initial Study.
 The impacts on water demand have been consolidated into the Hydrology and Water Quality section.